tommaton/gulp-css-to-polymer/README.md

     // string to be used for the end of the file name & module ids.
     suffix: '-styles',
     // boolean, determines how the styles are generated as differentate between Polymer and Polymer PWA
-    pwa: true // default is false
+    pwa: true // default is false,
+    // array, an array of css files which you dont want to convert
+    ignore: ['navigation.css'] // default is false
 }
 ```